Should you overpay your mortgage or invest the money?

 The best use of your money

-You should also make sure you have an emergency fund somewhere easily accessible, which should be at least three months’ worth of living expenses but ideally around six.
+It should cover at least three months’ worth of living expenses but ideally around six.

 Is it better to overpay your mortgage or invest the money?